-In 2019, Transport (including international aviation and shipping) accounted 2.11 for 14 million tonnes of carbon dioxide equivalent (MtCO2e).
-This represents 29.2% of total net greenhouse gas emissions allocated to Scotland in the Greenhouse Gas Inventories, the same as in 2018.
-Total net emissions from all sources decreased by 2.3% between 2018 and 2019 falling from 48.9 MtCO2e to 47.8 MtCO2e, with transport total emissions having decreased from 14.3 MtCO2e to 13.9 MtCO2e, a fall of 2.2%.
-Within Transport emissions, Road Transportation accounted for approximately 66.2% of the transport total.
-Heavy Goods Vehicles and Light Goods Vehicles were the other significant contributors to transport emissions accounting for 12.3% and 12.2%, respectively.
-International Aviation and Shipping contributed roughly 13.7% and domestic aviation 4.6% of transport's total emissions.
-The contribution from rail was 1.1% and domestic shipping, 14.4%.
-It should be noted that these estimates use a methodology designed to produce internationallycomparable figures so apparent year-to-year fluctuations could be due in part to limitations in or changes to the underlying data or calculations.
-See Table 13.2 for more detail and emissions from earlier years and Section 4.2 below for more detail on the methodology used.

-2.12 Figure 13.2 shows transport emissions over time, by mode.
-Estimated car emissions have fallen by 15.9% since 2006.
+- 2.13 In 2020, Transport (including international aviation and shipping) accounted for 10 million tonnes of carbon dioxide equivalent (MtCO2e).
+This represents 25.9% of total net greenhouse gas emissions allocated to Scotland in the Greenhouse Gas Inventories, 5% lower than 2019.
+Total net emissions from all sources decreased by 12% between 2019 and 2020 falling from 45.4 MtCO2e to 40.0 MtCO2e, with transport total emissions having decreased from 14.0 MtCO2e to 10.3 MtCO2e, a fall of 26%.
+Within Transport emissions, Road Transportation accounted for approximately 70.4% of the transport total.
+Heavy Goods Vehicles and Light Goods Vehicles were the other significant contributors to transport emissions accounting for 14.7% and 13.5%, respectively.
+International Aviation and Shipping contributed roughly 7.8% and domestic aviation 3.4% of transport's total emissions.
+The contribution from domestic shipping, 17.2%.
+It should be noted that these estimates use a methodology designed to produce internationally-comparable figures so apparent year-to-year fluctuations could be due in part to limitations in or changes to the underlying data or calculations.
+See Table 13.2 for more detail and emissions from earlier years and the user guide for more detail on the methodology used. - 2.14 Figure 13.2 shows transport emissions over time, by mode.
+Estimated car emissions have fallen by 37% since 2006.
 Traffic levels (vehicle km) have increased slightly over the last few years so the reduction in emissions seen will be due to the introduction of more fuel efficient vehicles as well as other more fuel efficient driving, particularly in the business fleet.
 More detail on car emissions is set out from paragraph 2.16 of this chapter while more details on traffic volumes by mode can be found in chapter 5 of STS.
 Details of personal modal choice can be found in chapter 11.

-2.13 The Greenhouse Gas Inventories report the emissions of the six gases that are listed under the Kyoto Protocol.
+- 2.15 The Greenhouse Gas Inventories report the emissions of the six gases that are listed under the Kyoto Protocol.
 In the case of transport, the quantities of gases involved are relatively small except for carbon dioxide, which accounts for about 99 per cent of transport's total.
-(Table 13.3).

-2.14 Table 13.4 presents some comparisons between the UK as a whole and Scotland.
+(Table 13.3). - 2.16 Table 13.4 presents some comparisons between the UK as a whole and Scotland.
 Overall, Scotland's transport emissions account for 8% of the UK total.
-At

-14% Scottish bus emissions are above a proportionate share of the UK total, while domestic aviation, at 20%, is significantly above that benchmark.

-2.15 Estimates of carbon dioxide emissions per passenger-km for different modes of transport are available only for GB/UK as a whole.
-The lowest emitting modes of land transport per passenger-km are coaches at 27 gCO2e; and light rail and tram at 28 gCO2e.
-Air travel tends to be the highest emitter per passenger-kilometre, particularly domestic flights, which account for 246 grams of CO2 per passenger kilometre, inclusive of radiative forcing which accounts for higher levels of greenhouse gases emitted at altitude during the cruise phase (Table 13.5).
-The basis of these estimates is described in section 13.5 page 302.
+At 16% Scottish bus emissions are above a proportionate share of the UK total, while domestic aviation, at 16%, is also above that benchmark. - 2.17 Estimates of carbon dioxide emissions per passenger-km for different modes of transport are available only for GB/UK as a whole.
+The lowest emitting modes of land transport per passenger-km are coaches at 27 gCO2e; and light rail and tram at 29 gCO2e.
+Both diesel and petrol cars are the highest emitters per passenger-kilometre and account for 170-171 grams of CO2 per passenger kilometre (Table 13.5).
+The basis of these estimates is described in the environment section of the user guide.